4neesh/DevBlog/src/posts/098_repos.md

 This was achieved by growing their balance sheet (increasing the assets they held) and then offering $75 billion in cash to borrowers on the repo market.
 The array of collateral that was accepted by the New York Fed increased to include Treasury Securities, agency debt securities and agency mortgage-backed securities.
 This made it easier for participants to access the cash injection.
 <br>
-Further intervention involved lowering the IEOER rate to 20 basis points below the top of its target range to also discourage discourage excess reserves held by banks.
+Further intervention involved lowering the IEOER rate to 20 basis points below the top of its target range to also discourage excess reserves held by banks.
 From October 11th 2019, the Fed also injected reserves into the financial system by purchasing Treasury Bills to the value of roughly $60 billion per month through the second quarter of 2020.
 </p>